cxm12/HallAssess/README.md

 cd <directory of the .py file>
 python main.py
 ```
+Evaluating the hallucinations of super-resolution results from the `CCPs` test set:

+setting task = 1 and testset = 'CCPs'

 Replacing "FMIRdatapath" with the folder name containing AI-reconstructed images, such as super-resolved/denoised images, which need to be measured.

 Replacing "LQpath" with the folder name containing low-quality images (such as low-resolution images, noisy images), which are the input of the fluorescence microscopy image restoration models (such as super-resolution models, denoising models) for generating AI-reconstructed images.

-Evaluating the hallucinations of super-resolution results from the `CCPs` test set:
-task = 1;
-testset = 'CCPs'

 ### Data
 * The example images in the paper can be found in the `./example_data/` file.

-The training and test data involved in the experiments are obtained through the data generation method, which is introduced in the paper.
+The training and test data involved in the experiments are obtained through the data generation method introduced in the paper.
 The AI-reconstructed images can be obtained by applying an AI-based fluorescence microscopy image restoration method on the original low-quality (LQ) image.

 The imaging model is trained on publicly available datasets by taking the HR/clean images as input and the LR/noisy images as input: